wmfs/tymly-website/docs/reference/cardscript/inputs/input-date-time.md

     "placeholder": {
       "type": "string",
       "description": "Description of the input desired.
 Displayed when no text has been input."
+    },
+    "clearable": {
+      "type": "boolean",
+      "description": "Whether the user can clear the data."
+    },
+    "withSeconds": {
+      "type": "boolean",
+      "description": "Whether to display and allow the user to enter seconds", "default": false
     }
   },
   "required": [